-Mr. Robertson has served as a director of Avcorp since 2017.
+Mr. Robertson was a director of Avcorp from 2017 to November 2022.
 On April 9, 2018, Avcorp received a cease trade order, issued by the British Columbia Securities Commission, for not filing its annual financial statements for the fiscal year ended December 31, 2017.
-The annual financial filings were filed on SEDAR on July 10, 2018.
+The annual financial filings were filed on SEDAR+ on July 10, 2018.
 On September 12, 2018, the cease trade order was revoked.